NDCODF/ndcodfapi_service/README.md

 ## How-to Use this Project

-Assume you have already install the dependency RPM,then let's move on.
+Assume you have already install the dependency RPM and a webserver (we recommend Apache httpd), then let's move on.

 There are two way to experience this project:
 1. Directly install the released RPM